mahbubmaruf178/one-index/README.md

-# one-index
+# one Drive index

 ## Installation

-1. Copy all the code from
+1. Copy all the code from [open in new tab] (https://github.com/mahbubmaruf178/one-index/blob/master/output/worker.js)
 2. Go to Cloudflare Workers and create a new worker
 3. Paste the code and save it
 4. Relace the refresh token with your own